-The bivio tax program will be available in mid-February.
+We anticipate the bivio tax program will be available in mid-February.

-We'll also be doing a webinar about how to prepare your club taxes on February 13.
-It will include the new electronic filing of your taxes.
-You can sign up now for the webinar at www.bivio.com/club_cafe Slide 78 www.bivio.com and find out why!
+We'll also be doing a webinar about how to prepare your club taxes on February 13 and this will include the steps for electronic filing.
+You can sign up now for the webinar at www.bivio.com/club\cafe